zenbread/WordListGen/README.md

 # WordListGen
-Pull Word Category from Merriam-Webster
+Pull Word Type Category from Merriam-Webster.

+This word doc is from Linux /usr/share/dict.